 Type 1: Questions that relate to determining the key ideas of a passage and paragraph

-These questions are often about passage structure, how it is organized, or about passage topic, summary, or its main idea.
+These questions are often about passage structure, how it is organized, or passage topic, summary, or main idea.
 You might also be asked to follow directions.

-Type 2: Questions that ask for the meaning of specific words, analyzing the author’s tone or opinion, or determine the usage of text features such as italics
+Type 2: Questions that ask for the meaning of specific words, analyze the author’s tone or opinion, or determine the usage of text features such as italics

 This type of question focuses on the details.
 When answering these questions, you sometimes don’t need to read the whole text to know the answer.
 Let’s take some of our Reading practice questions so you can have a closer look at these questions.